Dyalog/ewc-client/README.md

     demo.Run 'Browser'

 Then open http://localhost:5173 (assuming default vite port).
-By default, this will connect a websockett over the same :22322 port.
+By default, this will connect a websocket over the :22322 port, as mentioned above.

+## Branches

+We use three permanent branches in ewc-client.

+* `main`: this code has been released.
+* `next`: this will become the next `main`.
+It should be stable.
+* `devt`: this is unstable and should be considered the 'bleeding edge'.

+Contributors should checkout devt, and create PRs against that branch.